SAP/project-kb/prospector/evaluation/README.md

 2. `-c`: Allows you to select a subset of CVEs, instead of all CVEs from the input data (eg. `-c CVE-2020-1925, CVE-2018-1234`)
 3. `-e`: For *execute*, dispatched jobs for all CVEs from the input data (or the subset if `-c` is set) to the Redis Queue (`dispatch_jobs.py`).
 4. `-a`: Analyses the reports created by Propsector (`analysis.py`)
-5. `-s`: Analyses the statistics part of the Prospector reports (eg. to analyse execution times, `analyse_statistics.py`)
+5. `-a -s`: Analyses the statistics part of the Prospector reports (eg. to analyse execution times, `analyse_statistics.py`)
+6. `-a --flow`: Creates a JSON file showing how the reports change categories between two different executions.
 6. `-eq`: For *empty queue*, to empty the jobs left on the queue.
 7. `-co`: For *count*, to count how many of the CVEs in the input data have a corresponding report.